-Challenges: This is a new partner so program challenges were associated with start-up, e.g. getting the MOU with the Department of Social Welfare signed.
-This has since been achieved.
+Challenges: This is a new partner so program challenges were associated with start-up, e.g. getting the MOU with the Department of of Social Welfare signe d This has since heen achieved ine Department o ij bociui ii eijure signei a.
+Imis mus since been achievea.